ezrasavard/ezrasavard.com/_pages/projects/index.md

 I had a great time producing this site was as little code repetition as I could manage.
 Jekyll was a pleasure to use and being able to place conditional statements inside my DOM was awesome as it allowed me to create fairly flexible layouts.

+To wrap up, I built a Jekyll theme "Ezora" from the site and it is now available either as a Ruby gem, or more easily, [through GitHub](http://www.github.com/ezrasavard/ezora-jekyll-theme).

 ## 2. Undergraduate research
 Okay, maybe it is a bit of a stretch to put this on my personal projects page.
 In my fourth year of undergrad, I decided to try and do something that I